London, June 1999

 The moment the door closes — Philip and Lorraine are in a room down the hall, no adjoining rooms in these old European hotels — I drop onto one of the beds with a groan.
 Isabel sits on the other bed and takes off her shoes, and massages her feet as she looks around the room.

-“Someday you’ll have your own room,” she says as if to comfort me.
+“Someday you’ll have your own room,” she says to comfort me.

 “Knowing them, they’ll start requesting trundle beds again.”
 I lean on my elbow.
 “No offense, Iz, but I hope next year they won’t be able to dictate your life any more.”